Speak to a qualified cancer nurse

 After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and look for any signs that the cancer has come back or spread.
 These are known as follow-up appointments.

-In most cases, your follow-up appointments will be with your gynaecological oncologist or medical oncologist, who may do a physical examination and arrange blood tests or scans such as ultrasounds and CT scans.
-You will also be able to discuss how you are feeling and mention any concerns you may have.
+In most cases, follow-up appointments will be with your gynaecological oncologist and medical oncologist.
+They may perform a physical examination, which may include an internal examination, and arrange blood tests or scans such as ultrasounds and CT scans.
+You will also be able to discuss any concerns you may have.

-There is no set follow-up schedule for ovarian cancer, but people commonly see their specialist every three months for the first two years, and every four to six months for the next two years.
+There is no set follow-up schedule for ovarian cancer, but it’s common to see a specialist every three months for the first few years, and then every four to six months for up to five years.
 Some people prefer not to follow a schedule but to see their specialist if they experience symptoms.
 Check with your doctor if you are unsure of your follow-up plan.

 Your check-ups will become less frequent if you have no further problems.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.